Hemanth509h/canteen/replit.md

 - Wouter is chosen for its lightweight nature and simpler API.
 - TanStack Query manages server state efficiently, reducing the need for additional state management libraries.
 - Shared Zod schemas ensure type safety and consistent validation across client and server.
+- Optimized for mobile responsiveness across all admin pages and modals, including table layouts and sidebar navigation.

 ### Backend Architecture